-Important Dates for the Knill family
+Early History of the Knill family

 This web page shows only a small excerpt of our Knill research.
 Another 112 words (8 lines of text) covering the years 1510, 1600, 1140, 1159, 1442 and 1545 are included under the topic Early Knill History in all our PDF Extended History products and printed products wherever possible.